Onomichi

 Ropewayto Mt.
 Senkoji

-Back at the hotel, I meet two girls from Tokyo who are super friendly, but speak little English (albeit still more than my Japanese – my Japanese vocabulary consists of a grand total of five words now).
-I keep saying the same thing: the Japanese I meet speak little English (this I had anticipated) but their English is much better than my Japanese (also anticipated!)
+Back at the hotel, I meet two girls from Tokyo.
+They are super friendly, though speak only a little English, which is still far more than my Japanese.
+My vocabulary has now dwindled to a grand total of five words.
+I keep thinking the same thing: the Japanese I meet speak little English, as expected, but their English is far better than my Japanese, which was also expected!

 Evening out in Onomichi...

-After 45 mins of more walking around checking out at least a half dozen restaurants, I happen upon a nice-looking restaurant which is almost full up and looks lively (a good sign, especially here in Onomichi, because so far, a lot of places look pretty worn-down, and are either closed, look grim or have few people inside).
-The waiter is most welcoming and asks me to wait
+After forty-five minutes of wandering, checking out at least half a dozen restaurants, I finally come across a nice-looking place that is almost full and has a lively atmosphere.
+This is a very good sign, especially here in Onomichi, where so far many places have looked worn-down, closed, grim, or nearly empty.
+The waiter is extremely welcoming and asks me to wait.

-until the next available seat, which happens to be right as he’s speaking!
-He helps me with the menu and I eat a good hearty meal.
+until the next available seat, which happens to be ready just as he is speaking!
+He helps me with the menu, and I settle down to enjoy a good, hearty meal.

-I then head back to the hotel to get prepared for tomorrow’s biking before getting ready for bedtime.
+I then head back to the hotel to get ready for tomorrow’s biking before winding down for the night.

-About the fan in my room!
-I literally have no idea how to work it, it’s all in Japanese and it’s hot in my room, moreover these rooms don’t have phones to call reception, and anyway, there is no reception!
-The Japanese girls who could have helped me are probably asleep or out, so I get ready for bed and then hit the sack (or the futon in this case, which is on the floor, as futons are by nature).
-My room’s actually pretty cosy and after having daydreamed about my day’s adventures, I sleep well!
+Now, about the fan in my room!
+I literally have no idea how to make it work—it is all in Japanese, the room is sweltering, and these rooms do not have phones to call reception.
+Actually, there is no reception!
+The Japanese girls who might have helped are probably asleep or out.
+So, I give up, get ready for bed, and collapse onto the futon—which, naturally, is on the floor, as futons are meant to be.
+Despite the mystery fan, the heat, and the general chaos, my room is surprisingly cosy.
+I lie there, daydreaming about the day’s adventures, and eventually drift off to a very satisfying sleep.

 Day 6